adrybakov/rad-tools/docs/source/user-guide/scripts/rad-plot-tb2j-magnons.rst

 --------------
 R vectors for filtering the spin Hamiltonian.

 In TB2J outputs the bond is defined by atom 1 (from) and atom 2 (to).
 Atom 1 is always located in (0, 0, 0) unit cell, while atom 2 is located in R = (i, j, k) unit cell.
 This parameter tells the script to keep only the bonds for which atom 2 is located in one of specified R supercells.
 Supercells are specified by a set of integers separated by spaces.
 They are grouped by three starting from the left and forms a set of R vectors.
 If the last group contains 1 or 2 integers they are ignored.

 .. code-block:: text

-    default : None
+    optional
+    type: list of int

 .. _rad-plot-tb2j-magnons_max-distance: